AGnias47/tsp-research/TestPlan.md

 Hyperparameters should be adjusted to their ideal values.
 This can be done with Optuna.

+### Points of Interest

+* ACO not much variability with hyperparameter tuning
+* Q-Learning much variability with hyperparameter tuning, sometimes as good as ACO, ex. with brazil 58, got as good as 27145 when both ACO algorithms returned 27384.
+Seemed to do better when more myopic.

 ## Algorithm Improvement

 If no other test routes are promising, there is room for improvement on the Q-Learning Algorithm.
 While it is currently the worse performing algorithm, it is possible that using it in conjunction with deep learning, i.e. a neural network, would show promising results.
 This is an area of interest that could prove promising if no other testing is fruitful, or ends in a timely manner.